RafailBesparas/Automate_Finance/readme.md

 It enables categorization of expenses and income, interactive editing, and insightful charting.

 > 🧠 **Version 1 inspired by the YouTube series by [Tech With Tim](https://www.youtube.com/@TechWithTim)**.
+> Next target to write all this app in FastAPI

 ---